 Maybe she too showed a couple friends the stories she’d been editing, tirelessly, until only the pulps of their original content remained.
 Asking them what now?

-Or perhaps she didn’t have any writing at all, and the sleeves were worn out from her dog stealing it before work, or from scrubbing other people’s kitchen floors.
+Or perhaps she didn’t have any writing at all, and the sleeves were worn out from her dog stealing it before work, and from scrubbing other people’s kitchen floors.
 Maybe she wore it over her white party dress, red wine dipping dangerously at the rims of the glass.
-Or perhaps it was reserved for sitting around a fire with those boys that her college roommate hated and her father had warned her about.
-She would return to her room that night, carrying with her the smell of smoke and of men.
+Or perhaps it was reserved for sitting around a fire with those boys that her father had warned her about.
+She would return to her room that night, carrying with her the smell of smoke.

 Or perhaps she noticed the glimmer of autumn gold along the steering wheel.
 She let it engulf her, let it blind her for a moment.

 As if she was a star, encased in a suede jacket.